 Using the right tools helps in managing innovation when you know what you want to achieve, and you have a clear process for it.
 To be able to effectively gather and develop new ideas, think about whether your existing tools can help you achieve your goals.
 If not, look for a suitable solution that meets your requirements.

-Create a pro-innovation culture
+Foster a pro-innovation culture

 Having strategies, processes and tools are great, but these alone won’t make innovation happen.
 The ability to cultivate a mindset of growth and shape your culture to support innovation is as important as the right tools and processes.

 When it comes to achieving competitive advantage, culture plays a significant role.
 In general, a pro-innovation culture means a collective and constant ambition to become better at what you’re doing.
 A healthy culture enables your organization to adapt to changes.
-If your competitive advantage is your customer experience, make sure all of your employees are on board with your customer-centric attitudes and behaviours.
+If your competitive advantage is your customer experience, make sure all of your employees are on board with your customer-centric attitudes and behaviors.

 When creating a culture conducive to innovation, you might want to consider the following aspects:

-- Communicate purpose
+- Communicate mission

-Make sure your employees know what needs to be done by communicating your goals and expectations clearly.
+Make sure your employees know what needs to be done by communicating your mission and expectations clearly.
 Instead of saying: “Let’s do this”, explain the reasoning behind your decisions and try to motivate your employees by making them feel what they do is an important part of the bigger picture.
 Focus on empowering people but hold them accountable for their work and decisions.

 - Clarify and reinforce values